|

 BASE PRICE

 Arriving at a minimum national average base price for a custom saddle is not an easy task.
 The variables in costs, experience, regional differences, types of saddles etc. make it hard to determine a one base price that everyone can use.
-The following information is based on a working/roping saddle developed by the editors of the ASMA "GREEN BOOK" GUIDE TO PRICING ( complete details are available in that publication) .
+The following information is based on a working/roping saddle developed by the editors of the ASMA "GREEN BOOK" GUIDE TO PRICING ( complete details are available in the "GREEN BOOK" GUIDE TO PRICING) .
 The working/roping saddle is being used because that is what general public visualizes as a western saddle.

 In arriving at a minimum base price the following assumptions have been made.